-A study presented by Harvard Business Review found that on average, a hospital could reduce its readmissions rates by 5% if it simply prioritized communication with patients while also complying with evidence-based standards of care.
+A study presented by the Harvard Business Review found that on average, a hospital could reduce its readmissions rates by 5% if it simply prioritized communication with patients while also complying with evidence-based standards of care.
 Unfortunately, motivating clinicians to move on “softer” communications-based initiatives has proven difficult.
 An HCAHPS (Hospital Consumer Assessment Of Health Providers And Systems) survey in 2006 found that only 71 percent of the survey respondents would rate their hospital experience as high.
-This is significant, because the survey dealt directly with questions of communications including
+This is significant because the survey dealt directly with questions of communications including

 - Recovery instructions